zluo16/js-jquery-stop-propogation-readme-web-051517/README.md

   $('.course .delete').on('click', function(event){
     alert("about to delete");
-    event.stoppropagation();
+    event.stopPropagation();
   })
 ```

 You'll notice we didn't change anything to the click event on the class `course`.
 But we did make some changes to the delete button.
-We passed `event` to the anonymous function and then called the `stoppropagation` function on the event object.
+We passed `event` to the anonymous function and then called the `stopPropagation` function on the event object.
 This function stops the click event from bubbling up the dom.

 Go ahead and comment out all the code in `js/script.js` except the code under the comment `//stop propagation`.
 Refresh the page in the browser.
 Click a course name to hide the details and then click the `x`.
 The alert should appear and the details should remain hidden.